By its very definition, the premise of a Diamond Concierge Service is a basic concept:

 It seems to me that the phrase “Diamond Concierge Service” as it is being presented by Shiraz Jewels, Leon Mege, Jessica Greenberg, Nice Ice, and other members of the diamond and jewelry industry, is not capable of serving the essential function of a trademark because it is too generic.
 The simple, common use phrase “Diamond Concierge Service” fails to distinguish the services and products offered by our businesses, from other persons and businesses which offer similar services and products.

-I’m thinking that the owners of Shiraz Jewelers have confused their obtaining approval for their use of a Logo designated as a Service mark as being a Trademark.
-It’s possible that they’re going to waste an awful lot of time and money trying to convince legitimate members of the diamond industry not to use a combination of words which is based upon a service concept that is as old as time.
+I’m thinking that the owners of Shiraz Jewelers have confused their obtaining approval for their use of a Logo designated as a Servicemark as being a Trademark.
+It’s possible that they’re going to waste an awful lot of time and money trying to convince legitimate members of the diamond industry not to use a combination of words that is based upon a service concept that is as old as time.

 Diamond Concierge Service web site reviews: